I’m Calling It – These Fashion Editor-Approved Nobody’s Child Jackets Will Be Everywhere This Autumn

 Updated on

-Another autumn wardrobe addition, this Denim Jacket is the ultimate hack for all and every outfit as soon as the leaves start falling from the trees.
+Another great autumn wardrobe addition, this quilted style features recycled borg on one side, so you get two jackets in one.
 You could pair this jacket with almost anything, from dresses and skirts to trousers.
 Just remember to add a pair of chic boots to really hit a home run.

-The combination of both a bomber jacket and a quilted coat is hands down one of the best outerwear collaborations a retailer can come up with.
-The Quilted Bomber Jacket has the functionality of a quilted coat with the aesthetic of a street-style bomber.
+The ever-trendy scarf coat gets a cosy quilted upgrade this season, and it is hands down one of the best outerwear collaborations a retailer can come up with.
 Perfect with wide-leg trousers for a casual chic look.

 Who Owns Nobody's Child?